ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 The hybrid search algorithm is now implemented, this concludes the extension of the `ksLookup (...)` search with the [order preserving minimal perfect hash map (OPMPHM)](https://master.libelektra.org/doc/dev/data-structures.md#order-preserving-minimal-perfect-hash-map-aka-opmphm).
 The hybrid search combines the best properties of the binary search and the [OPMPHM](https://master.libelektra.org/doc/dev/data-structures.md#order-preserving-minimal-perfect-hash-map-aka-opmphm).
+The hybrid search decides dynamically which search algorithm to use.

+Because of the automatic decision, usually nothing needs to be done by API users.
-The hybrid search decides dynamically which search algorithm to use, the API user can overrule the hybrid search by passing `KDB_O_OPMPHM` or `KDB_O_OPMPHM` to the `ksLookup (...)`.
-The constants are defined in [kdbproposal.h](https://master.libelektra.org/src/include/kdbproposal.h).*(Kurt Micheli)*
+Advanced API user, however, can overrule the hybrid search by passing `KDB_O_OPMPHM` or `KDB_O_BINSEARCH` to `ksLookup (...)`.

-#### Results
+The constants are defined in [kdbproposal.h](https://master.libelektra.org/src/include/kdbproposal.h).
+For low-memory systems the building of the hash map can be disabled altogether at build-time by disabling the CMake variable `ENABLE_OPTIMIZATIONS` (by default enabled now).

 The implemented randomized [OPMPHM](https://master.libelektra.org/doc/dev/data-structures.md#order-preserving-minimal-perfect-hash-map-aka-opmphm) algorithm is in 99.5% of the measured random cases optimal.
 However the randomization property of the algorithm leaves an uncertainty.

-The results made with random cases had shown that the hybrid search is except for small keyset sizes almost always faster compared to the standalone binary search.
+The results made with random cases had shown that the hybrid search is, except for small keyset sizes, almost always faster compared to the standalone binary search.
 The performance increase strongly depended on the measured hardware.
 In the random cases where the hybrid search is faster, on average ~8.53% to ~20.92% of time was saved.
 The implemented hybrid search works only above a keyset size of `599` to exclude the small keyset sizes.

-### <<HIGHLIGHT2>>

-### <<HIGHLIGHT2>>
+Thanks to Kurt Micheli for this improvement.

 ## Plugins

-The following section lists news about the [modules](https://www.libelektra.org/plugins/readme) we updated in this release.
+The following section lists news about the [plugins](https://www.libelektra.org/plugins/readme) we updated in this release.

 ### Process

--  There is also a new plugin called [process](https://libelektra.org/plugins/process).
+There is a new, experimental plugin called [process](https://libelektra.org/plugins/process).
 This plugin utilizes the pluginprocess library in order to execute arbitrary other plugins in an own process, acting as a proxy itself.
 Therefore it is not required to explicitly change a plugin's implementation if it shall be executed in an own process.
 This plugin is not completely finished yet, as currently there is no way for it to mimic the proxied plugin's contract in Elektra.
 It can be used with simple plugins like `dump` however, check the limitations in the readme for more details. *(Armin Wurzinger)*

 ### Directory Value